dell/csm-docs/content/docs/concepts/csidriver/features/unity.md

 This example matches all nodes where the driver has a connection to the Unity XT array with array ID mentioned via Fiber Channel.
 Similarly, by replacing `fc` with `iscsi` in the key checks for iSCSI connectivity with the node.

 **Note** :
+- From CSM 1.15 onwards, the CSI driver adds NFS labels to the CSI nodes only after verifying that NFS is enabled on the storage array.
+This ensures that node labeling accurately reflects the capabilities of the backend storage system.
-  The NFS labels are added by the driver only after verifying that NFS is enabled in the storage.
-It is assumed that NFS dependencies are configured by default on the node, as these dependencies are included in the default Linux OS package.
+- It is assumed that NFS dependencies are configured by default on the node, as these dependencies are included in the default Linux OS package.
 For other protocols (iSCSI, FC), all necessary connectivity checks between the initiator and target are performed before labels are added.

 You can check what labels your nodes contain by running `kubectl get nodes --show-labels` command.